Overview

 Common questions from travelers who've visited this place.

-What is the best time to visit to avoid crowds?›
+When is the best time to visit?›

-Is the bamboo raft ride necessary?›
+Is the bamboo raft worth it?›

 Nearby Locations